 - Small meals at frequent intervals are the best to provide them with all the nutrition they need to develop.

 - Provide them with soft, cushioned shoes or inserts to relieve any discomfort.

-For kids living with Progeria disease, the life expectancy on an average is about 13 years.
-However, some may live much longer, up to 20 years.
-But, since Progeria comes without a cure and is accompanied by a number of medical conditions, it makes the disorder fatal.
-Many children who are affected with Progeria tend to succumb to heart diseases.
+The average life expectancy of children with progeria is about 13 years.
+However, some people may live much longer, up to 20 years.
+But, since progeria comes without a cure and is accompanied by a number of medical conditions, it makes the disorder fatal.
+Many children who are affected by progeria tend to succumb to heart diseases.

-Progeria Syndrome is a disorder that has no cure currently.
-However, with proper care and treatments, the symptoms can be put off to a certain extent helping the kids live a considerably longer life.
-There are no risk factors for Progeria and it is not something that passes down genetically.
-If your child suffers from Progeria, the best way to go about his or her care is to ensure that all the treatments are administered on time and regular visits to the doctor are made to rule out any immediate complications.
+Progeria syndrome is a disorder that has no cure currently.
+However, with proper care and treatment, the symptoms can be put off to a certain extent, helping the kids live a considerably longer life.
+There are no risk factors for progeria and it is not something that passes down genetically.
+If your child has this condition, the best way to go about his or her care is to ensure that all the treatments are administered on time and regular visits to the doctor are made to rule out any immediate complications.